USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_emissions.md

 /

 !------------------------------------------------------------------------------!
 !
-Additional Emissions Scaling Variables                                       !
+Emissions Scaling Family Definitions                                         !
 !
-This section includes additional specific variables for governing the     !
+This section includes definitions for families of CMAQ chemical species,  !
+!    emission streams and region combinations.
+Please see the Emissions        !
+!
+Scaling Specification Section for a definitions of CMAQ species, Regions, !
+!    and Streams.
+For each type of family, please indicate the number of       !
+!    families you are prescribing (e.g. NChemFamilies=1).
+Then for each Family !
-!    behavior of the emissions scaling routines.
-Explanations are provided     !
+!    indicate the Name, the number of components, and the name of each         !
+!    component.
+All entries are case-insensitive.
+See the Emissions tutorial   !
+!    in the CMAQ Repository for detailed directions for how to work with       !
+!
+Families.                                                                 !
-!    below.                                                                    !
+!                                                                              !
+!
+The examples below may be uncommented and modified for your use.          !
 !------------------------------------------------------------------------------!

-&GeneralSpecs

- DefaultScaling      = .TRUE.   !Find All matches and map them 1:1.
-Map Aerosols as usual Guard_BiogenicVOC   = .FALSE.  !If True, then using 'ALL' to identify all of the available Guard_MarineGas     = .FALSE.  !  streams will not apply to these streams.
-They will, in Guard_LightningNO   = .FALSE.  !  effect, be 'guarded' from the scaling operation.
- Guard_WindBlownDust = .FALSE.
- Guard_SeaSpray      = .FALSE.

-/
+!&ChemicalFamilies
+!
+NChemFamilies         = 1
+!
+ChemFamilyName(1)     = 'NOX'
+!
+ChemFamilyNum(1)      = 2
+!
+ChemFamilyMembers(1,:)= 'NO','NO2'
+!/

+!&StreamFamilies
+!
+NStreamFamilies         = 1
+!
+StreamFamilyName(1)     = 'PT_SOURCES'
+!
+StreamFamilyNum(1)      = 3
+!
+StreamFamilyMembers(1,:)= 'PT_NONEGU','PT_EGU','PT_OTHER'
+!/

+!&RegionFamilies
+!
+NRegionFamilies         = 1
+!
+RegionFamilyName(1)     = 'Water'
+!
+RegionFamilyNum(1)      = 2
+!
+RegionFamilyMembers(1,:)= 'SURF','OPEN'
+!/

 ```